partials-music/kononotronics/README.md

 # verse

-I, I ended up in the city
+I, I ended up in a city
-I ended up in the city where the sun beats
+I ended up in a city where the sun beats

-I, I ended up in the city
+I, I ended up in a city
-I ended up in the city where the sun beats down
+I ended up in a city where the sun beats down

 I, I ended up in a building
 I ended up in a building where the roof leaks